GIScience/openrouteservice/docs2/api-reference/index.md

   ![](../public/playground-select-server.png)

-  The responses of your sample requests are visualized on a small map on the bottom right, but can also shown as json, table or downloaded as file:
+  The responses of your sample requests are visualized on a small map on the bottom right, but can also be shown as json, table or downloaded as file:
   ![](../public/playground-map.png)

 * **This chapter** "API Reference" of the present text documentation: